Binomial voting system: Name and similar methods

 The term binomial system refers to the dual-member districts the system uses.
 Within these districts, the apportionment method (between parties, not candidates) is technically proportional, but because of the small district magnitude it is across the whole assembly, semi-proportional.
 In practice, because there are only two seats and Chile operates under a two-party system, the rule behaves like a power-sharing agreement where the two major parties each take maximum half the seats in the legislature (unless in enough districts the larger party can win with a landslide - in this case double the number of votes as the runner-up party).

 The binomial system is also distinct from biproportional apportionment, despite the similarity in name, although it is technically proportional both geographically and within districts, biproportional systems used a unified algorithm for determining how many seats each region gets and to achieve party proportionality on the whole, based on the votes cast.

 It is also not to be confused with the dual-member mixed proportional (DMP) system, often shortened to dual-member proportional, a system invented in 2013 (the same year the binomial system was abolished in Chile).
 This method is different from the binomial system, being a mixed system which provides mixed-member proportional representation by allocating the first seat by plurality, and the second within the compensation mechanism (based on the national or regional popular vote).
 Under DMP, a voter can vote for pairs of candidates on their ballot, functioning as a closed list locally, but as a best loser system for compensation.

 Characteristics

 The system works in the following manner: Parties and independent candidates group themselves into lists or coalitions, basically electoral blocs.
 Each list proposes up to two candidates per electoral region, province, or other geographical unit.
 Votes are first tallied by list instead of by candidate, and unless the list which obtained a majority has double the voting as the second most supported list, each of the two lists gets one of their candidates, the one who got the most voting, into office.
-In other words, the binomial system basically means that the first (absolute or relative majority i.e.: plurality) and the second largest party get equal representation unless the majority doubles the second.
+In other words, the binomial system basically means that the first (relative majority i.e.: plurality) and the second largest party get equal representation unless the plurality doubles the second.
 For example, in the following cases the candidate that would get elected under a binomial system are marked with an [e]: